Breathe Your Way to Instant Calm, The Physiological Sigh

 Or your action of choice could be the freeze response, where you find yourself holding your breath or barely breathing.

-Which is why you can learn to control your breath to manage your stress response.
-When you’re anxious, this 2-sip breathing technique is the fastest way to calm.
+This is why you can learn to control your breath to manage your stress response.
+When you’re anxious, this 2-sip breathing technique is the fastest way to calm down.

 - Calms the mind